point8/service-templates/README.md

 1. Remove all unused services from the `docker-compose.yml` and also remove the dependencies (`depends_on:`) under the `caddy:` service config.
 2. Pick the correct `reverse_proxy` in the `Caddyfile`

+Make sure to update your dependencies and keep the `pyproject.toml` and the `poetry.lock` files up to date.
+Also make sure, that the Python version dependency is the same as set in `.python-version`.

 #### Streamlit

 Everything is located in the `streamlit/` directory.
 Feel free to add your own code.
 A basic app can be found in `streamlit/app.py`.

-Make sure to update your dependencies and keep the `pyproject.toml` and the `poetry.lock` file up to date.
-Also make sure, that the Python version dependency is the same as set in `.python-version`.

 If you somehow need to change the command the streamlit app is run, you need to adapt the last line in the `Dockerfile` to reflect those changes: